Semi-Supervised Learning for Sparsely-Labeled Sequential Data: Application to Healthcare Video Processing: Experiments on Moving MNIST Digits

-The digit 1 is chosen as positive class and the digit 0 as negative class (Figure \ref{fig:image_sequences}, row 1).
-The other digits are ignored in all the experiments.
+We design a sequential MNIST dataset, in which we incorporate motion and a notion of sequence in our by shifting our subject (digit zero in our experiments) to the left out of the frame of view.
+The shifting speed is drawn at random for each sequence, and the remaining images are left empty (Figure~\ref{fig:image_sequences}).
+A image of the sequence is considered true positive if the subject still appears on the image.
 To complexify the task, Gaussian noise--with a mean of 1 and standard deviation of 2--is added to the images.

-Each experiment is repeated 10 times using different random initializations of the network's weights.
+Similarly to the CIFAR experiments, we perform experiments with increasing risk levels $N$.
+For each risk level, the experiment is repeated 10 times using different random initializations of the network's weights.
 This results in a total of 9 risk levels times 10 runs equals 90 experiments.
-The recall improves with higher levels of risk (Figure \ref{fig:recall_mnist}), while the precision does not significantly vary (Supplementary Materials).
-Additional results are shown in Supplementary Materials.
-Overall, risk-tolerant labeling outperforms conservative labeling ($N=1$) by up to 12 points of mean average precision with risk level $N=3$.
+Figure \ref{fig:ap_mnist_mhad} shows the average precision for each risk level.
+Overall, risk-tolerant labeling outperforms conservative labeling($N= 1$) by up to 30 points of mean average precision with risk level $N=5$.
+The impact of $N$ on the classification performance in Figure \ref{fig:ap_mnist_mhad} can be compared to the model with parameters $\alpha_{1} =3, \beta_{1}=1, \alpha_{2} =3$, and $\beta_{2}=9$ in Figure \ref{fig:model}.
+This indicates a similarly sudden increase of both positive and negative impacts, with an early positive impact and late negative impact.
+In that case, $N$ can be safely chosen in $[1,9]$ with little to no significant impact on the classification performance.